tomvodi/LimePipes/README.md

 `go build -o ./limepipes github.com/tomvodi/limepipes/cmd/limepipes` builds the executable

+## Run

+The limepipes application needs a configuration file called `limepipes.env` beside the executable or the environment variables from this file directly set to the environment of the application.

 ## Develop

 As previously mentioned, the application uses an intermediate music model for storing the parsed `.bww` tunes.